Skip to main content

 ABLE Library Services

 The ABLE Library is a free talking book and braille library service.
+We are a network library for the National Library Service for the Blind and Print Disabled, which is part of the Library of Congress.
 We serve patrons who are blind and visually impaired.
 We also serve patrons who have a physical or reading disability that stops them from being able to read standard print.
 We are part of the Vermont Department of Libraries, and we serve the entire state of Vermont.

 How to ApplyRequest BooksSearch the Catalog